 Retiring from federal service can be a complex process, but with the right knowledge and preparation, you can smoothly navigate through it.
 Let’s break down what to expect after you file your application for retirement.
 There are two forms that are required for FERS annuitants depending on whether you are filing for an immediate retirement or a deferred/postponed retirement.
-We’ve include the resources below.
+We’ve included the resources below.

 Application for Immediate Retirement (SF-3107)